shariq1989/cookbook/content/recipe/french_onion_soup.md

 * Bread: You can use any bread, but I recommended slicing up a delicious baguette, buttering that thing up, rubbing it with a garlic clove, and using that to top your soup.

 * Cheese: The classic choice is Gruyere, and I do not deviate from that.
 It is the more expensive alternative, but so worth it when making this soup.
-However, if you're looking for a budget-friendly cheese, you can substitute it with swiss, asiago, or parmesan.
+However, if you're looking for a budget-friendly cheese, you can substitute it with swiss, asiago, or Parmesan.

 #### What equipment do I need to make this recipe?